sethdford/csm-mlx/csm_mlx/finetune/README.md

 model = merge_lora_weights(model)

 # Now the model has LoRA adaptations merged and runs at original speed
+# Directly trained embeddings (if used --train-embeddings) are already applied
 audio = generate(
     model,
     text="This is generated with merged weights.",